 Executive Vice President, Business Development and President, U.S. Operations

-Noah Beerman has been an executive in the biopharmaceutical industry for more than 25 years, beginning at Repligen, Sandoz, Curis, and Technology Management & Funding.
-Mr. Beerman then joined Indevus Pharmaceuticals, where he was responsible for multiple licensing, co-promotion and M&A agreements, establishing an industry-leading profile in corporate development as Chief Business Officer for the company.
-Subsequently, he was President, CEO and Director of RXI Pharmaceuticals (now Galena BioPharma), and until 2013 Executive Vice President and Chief Operating Officer at Coronado Biosciences.
-Most recently, Mr. Beerman has served as an executive consultant in the biopharmaceutical industry, and Director on the Board of Trasir Therapeutics.
+Noah D. Beerman joined Poxel in 2015 and has over 30 years’ experience in the biopharmaceutical industry, including building and financing public companies, strategic planning and management, negotiating global/regional partnerships, and completing M&A transactions.
+He began his career serving in a number of scientific and business roles at Repligen, Sandoz, Curis, and Technology Management & Funding.
+Mr. Beerman then joined Indevus Pharmaceuticals in 1997 and worked there through the sale to Endo Pharmaceuticals in 2009.
+At Indevus he was responsible for multiple licensing, co-promotion and M&A agreements, establishing an industry-leading profile in corporate development as Chief Business Officer.
+Subsequently, he was President, CEO and Director of RXI Pharmaceuticals from 2009 through 2011, and Executive Vice President and Chief Operating Officer at Coronado Biosciences (now Fortress Biotech) from 2011 through 2013.
+Prior to joining Poxel, Mr. Beerman served as an executive consultant in the biopharmaceutical industry, and Director on the Board of Trasir Therapeutics.

-Mr. Beerman holds an M.B.A. from Northeastern University's High Technology Program and a Bachelors of Science in Molecular Genetics from the University of Rochester.
+Mr. Beerman holds an MBA from Northeastern University's High Technology Program and a Bachelor of Science in Molecular Genetics from the University of Rochester.

 Christophe Arbet-Engels, MD, PhD, MBA